-1. Wildfires are Getting Larger
+1. Wildfires are Definitely Getting Bigger in Some Regions

 2. Wildfire Seasons Are Getting Longer